The best investment you'll ever make

-Not only will you increase your chances of finding employment but you’ll certainly enjoy the benefits of a higher income.
+Getting a tertiary education is definitely the best investment you can make in your future.
+Not only will you increase your chances of finding employment but, you’ll certainly enjoy the benefits of a higher income.

-When it comes to student loans in the UK-one thing is certain; the way the SLC operates and handles loans and repayments needs to be reviewed and improved but getting a student loan still remains the “cheapest” way of funding your studies.
+When it comes to student loans in the UK-one thing is certain; the way the SLC operates and handles loans and repayments needs to be reviewed and improved but, getting a student loan still remains the “cheapest” way of funding your studies.

-Students from low-income families.
+Students from low-income families

-It’s usually more financially beneficial to go for a bursary because it will provide you with actual immediate benefit, possibly in the form of cash, rather than a waiver which may have no effect on how much you’ll repay in the future unless you'll be a very high earner.
+It’s usually more beneficial to go for a bursary because it will provide you with actual immediate benefit, possibly in the form of cash, rather than a waiver which may have no effect on how much you’ll repay in the future, unless you'll be a very high earner.

-Are you an eligible for a student loan?
+Are you eligible for a student loan?

 To find out if you are eligible for any of these schemes you can check directly with the various course providers.
 You can also check to see what scholarships are available simply by running a Google search which will provide you with a number of websites dedicated specifically to providing information on what’s available.

 In order to be eligible for a loan you are required to be a resident in the UK and qualify for an approved course or degree at a university or college that provides degree programmes.

 As a full time student you will be eligible for a student loan that covers the full cost of tuition, a maintenance loan or a maintenance grant or special support grant depending on your individual circumstances.